 Understand women’s everyday lives and concerns and communicate them to male employees

 Recently the interruption by Siorse Ronan during a TV chat show in which young men were joking about the uselessness of having a mobile phone when being threatened at night ignited much discussion about gender relations.
 How good are they?
-Saoirse Ronan’s polite reminder to her male panellists on Graham Norton that women are constantly pre-empting attack got cheers from women in the audience.
-The young men on the panel were dumbstruck.
-Because they had never thought about it before.
+Saoirse Ronan’s polite reminder to her male panellists on the Graham Norton Show that women are constantly pre-empting attack got cheers from women in the audience.
+The young men on the panel were dumbstruck, maybe because they had not thought about it before.
 Why not?
-Do men not think about the fear that women might have walking alone at night or in an isolated place?
 Men that harangue women for not wanting males in our spaces regardless of how they may identify are showing the same lack of awareness as Eddie Redmayne and Paul Mescal were on that show.
-We have no idea whether a man walking towards us is harmless or not?
-Women who have We are brought up to assume he may not be.
+We have no idea whether a man walking towards us is harmless or not.
+We are brought up to assume he may not be.
 This leads me on to why women may fear men and another topic for male allies to address with other men.

 Discuss the ubiquity of male violence and sexual violence and its impact on women

-Like many other women I wrote and posted about the Pelicot case REFS and like them received huge number of comments and interest.
+Like many other women I wrote and posted about the Pelicot case and like them received huge number of comments and interest.
 But my search to find a male writer commenting on the case has failed to find anything.
-This horrendous case rather crushed the often repeated defence of ‘not all men’ when we generalise about men’s bad behaviours.
+This horrendous case rather crushed the often repeated defence of ‘not all men’ when women generalise about men’s bad behaviours.
 The image of the lineup of fifty or so very ordinary ‘respected’ men who had chosen to rape an unconscious woman really shook women up.
-The publicity around the case provided a brilliant opportunity for men to discuss male sexuality, where and why it is used against women and harms women but instead we get silence.
-Left for women to discuss and shake their heads in disbelief.
+The publicity around the case provided a brilliant opportunity for men to discuss male sexuality, where and why it is used against women and harms women but instead there was silence.

-The increased sexualisation of women and girls has an impact on all women’s lives both inside and outside organisations.
+The increased sexualisation of women and girls in recent years has an impact on all women’s lives both inside and outside organisations.
 When we walk into work we carry with us all the values of wider society.
 If most of the men in your department consume pornography what do they actually think of the woman manager in front of them?
 I remember the campaign to ban Page 3 of the Sun newspaper led by Labour MP Clare Short, for which she was ridiculed daily.
-It was uncomfortable to sit opposite men on the bus or train whilst they gawped at the bare breasts on Page 3.
+Women found it uncomfortable to sit opposite men on the bus or train whilst they gawped at the bare breasts on Page 3.
 But that looks harmless compared to what many men watch these days.
 We know that 67% of all pornography depicts violence towards women.
 What do men think about pornography?
+Such an important topic for men to discuss.

 The specific barriers women face in the workplace are widely known.
 What is less known is the impact of the wider social context and the role men continue to play consciously and unconsciously for any remaining inequality.
 Male allies can play a key part in facilitating discussions of ways in which they can institute meaningful change for themselves and for women.